What’s Causing Your Back Pain? It Might Not Be What You Think

 - Extra Weight.
 Carrying even a few extra pounds around the midsection can misalign your pelvis, causing pain in your lower pack.
 Losing even a little bit of weight can help alleviate the pain — and help with a slew of other issues.

 Not all back pain is caused by minor issues like these, but if you have pain, making these adjustments can help reduce and manage your pain.
 Keep in mind that many causes of back pain mimic each other; for example, many people are diagnosed with sciatica when they actually have a herniated or bulging disc in the lower back.
 Spinal nerve compression (often called a pinched nerve) shares many similarities with degenerative disc disease.
 If you have any of these conditions, factors like those mentioned above can exacerbate the pain.
 That’s why it is so important to see a doctor when you have chronic back pain to rule out serious issues and get on track to eliminating the pain.
 In very rare cases, back pain can even be caused by illness or disease (such as endometriosis, kidney issues, or cancer) so getting checked out can provide peace of mind as well as relief.

 There is no reason to live with chronic back pain — especially when you can easily eliminate many of the most common causes.
-Evaluate your lifestyle and habits to find changes you can make to live pain free.
 If you’re located in southeastern Michigan and your chronic pain doesn’t subside or suddenly becomes severe back pain, contact The Heilman Center for Pain and Spine Care.
 Our Pain Specialists will find the root cause of your chronic back pain and develop a customized treatment plan to help you.